Random Number Conversion and LOCC Conversion via Restricted Storage: Conclusion

+We gave some remarks on the admissibility of rate pairs.
+In the argument to characterization of the rate regions, we defined the simple relations called ``dominate" and ``simulate" between two rate pairs, and introduced the admissibility of rate pairs based on the relations in order to clarify essentially important rate pairs in the rate region.
 We note that, besides RNC via restricted storage, the notion of ``simulate'' was implicitly appeared in asymmetric information theoretic operations.
-For instance, Fig. 1 in \cite{CK78} represents the typical first-order rate region in the wiretap channel Then the left side boundary of the region is characterized as an interval between the origin and the other edge point, and hence, the left side boundary is simulated by the edge point of the interval.
+For instance, Fig. 1 in \cite{CK78} represents the typical first-order rate region in the wiretap channel.
+Then the left side boundary of the region is characterized as an interval between the origin and the other edge point, and hence, the left side boundary is simulated by the edge point of the interval.
 Besides of such an applicability of ``simulate'', the notion of ``simulate'' has not been focused on, and thus, the admissibility in the sense of this paper has not been recognized.
 In particular, to our knowledge, it has not been appeared in the context of the second-order rate region in existing studies.
-Since the notion of ``simulate'' plays an important role in the characterization of the rate region, it will be widely used also in the rate region in the sense of the first and second order.
+Since the notion of ``simulate'' plays an important role in the characterization of the rate region, it will be widely used also in the rate region in the sense of the first- and second-order asymptotics.

 We refer some future studies.
 First, probability distributions or quantum states were assumed to be i.i.d. in this paper.
 To treat information sources with classical or quantum correlation, the extension from an i.i.d. sequence to general one is thought as a problem to be solved \cite{MPSVW10}.
 Second, we analyzed only the asymptotic performance of random number conversion and LOCC conversion.
 On the other hand, what we can operate has only finite size.
 Therefore, it is expected that conversion via restricted storage are analyzed in finite setting.
 Third, since only pure states were treated in quantum information setting although mixed entangled states can be appear in practice, the extension from pure states to mixed states is thought to be important.
 Finally, we have shown that the problem of RNC via restricted storage has a non-trivial trade-off relation described by the second-order rate region although trade-off relation in the first-order rate region is quite simple.
 As is suggested by the results, even when two kinds of first-order rates in an information theoretical problem simply and straightforward relate with each other, there is a possibility that the rate region has a non-trivial trade-off relation in the second order asymptotics.
 We can conclude that consideration of the second order asymptotics might bring a new trade-off relation in various information theoretical problems.